SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 -   [`%control`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_control.htm)
     -   Component group that, in certain contexts and for example (it depends on the context what it contains), contains the names of all key and data fields of a RAP BO instance which indicate flags.
-    -   Used to get information on which fields are provided or set a flag for which fields are requested by RAP BO providers or RAP BO consumers respectively during the current EML request.
+    -   The use depends on the context.
+For example, it is used to get information on which fields are provided or set a flag for which fields are requested by RAP BO providers or RAP BO consumers respectively during the current EML request.
     -   For this purpose, the value of each field in the